 Penalty to dwarf previous punishments

 The General Data Protection Regulation (GDPR) in the EU is set to comprehensively overhaul how businesses store, access and process consumers’ sensitive digital data and simultaneously protect their rights to privacy and data protection.
-And in the face of the imminent regulation, there are far too many reasons to worry, both for European enterprises and non-European businesses operating within the EU.
+And in the imminent regulation, both for European enterprises and non-European businesses operating within the EU.
 While the regulation enormously increases the responsibility of enterprises, it has also set perilously high penalty for non-compliance.

 The latest report from Ponemon documented that the average cost of data breach to a company – $3.5 million – was 15% more than the previous year.
 The GDPR levying €100 million or five percent of worldwide turnover is set to dwarf previous punishments and could push a business to the brink of closure.